ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 ### Submit a validator deposit

 Please use the official Ethereum Launchpad to perform your deposits.
-Ensure your deposits are sent to the proper beacon chain deposit address for the proper network.
+Ensure your deposits are sent to the proper beacon chain deposit address on the correct network.

 #### Mainnet
 - [Ethereum Mainnet Launchpad](https://launchpad.ethereum.org)